confetti-framework/docs/errors.md

     <p>{{.StackTrace}}</p>
     {% endraw %}

-Do you want to have full control over how you convert errors to html?
+To add your own variables, you can edit the view placed in `resources/views/error.go`.
+Do you want to have even more control over how you convert errors to html?
 Than you can replace the `encoder.ErrorToHtml` in `ResponseServiceProvider` with your own encoder.